Lyre: Thin lyres

 Thin lyres are a type of flat-based eastern lyre with a thinner soundbox where the sound hole is created by leaving the base of the resonator open.
 The earliest known example of the thin lyre dates to c.
-2500 B.C.E. in Syria.
+2500 BCE in Syria.
 After this, examples of the thin lyre can be found throughout the Fertile Crescent.
 The thin lyre is the only one of the ancient eastern lyres that is still used in instrument design today among current practitioners of the instrument.
 As a means of support, players of the thin lyre wear a sling around the left wrist which is also attached to the base of the lyre's right arm.
 It is played using a plectrum or pic to strike the strings; a technique later used by the Greeks on the western lyres.

 There are several regional variations in the design of thin lyres.
-The Egyptian thin lyre was characterized by arms that bulged outwards asymmetrically; a feature also found later in Samaria (c375–c323 BCE).
+The Egyptian thin lyre was characterized by arms that bulged outwards asymmetrically; a feature also found later in Samaria (c.
+375–323 BCE).
 In contrast, thin lyres in Syria and Phoenicia (c.
 700 BCE) were symmetrical in shape and had straight arms with a perpendicular yoke which formed the outline of a rectangle.

 The kinnor is an ancient Israelite musical instrument that is thought to be a type of thin lyre based on iconographic archaeological evidence.
 It is the first instrument from the lyre family mentioned in the Old Testament.
 Its exact identification is unclear, but in the modern day it is generally translated as "harp" or "lyre", and associated with a type of lyre depicted in Israelite imagery, particularly the Bar Kochba coins.
 It has been referred to as the "national instrument" of the Jewish people, and modern luthiers have created reproduction lyres of the "kinnor" based on this imagery.

 Giant lyres

 Giant lyres are a type of flat-based eastern lyre of immense size that typically required two players.
 Played from a standing position, the instrument stood taller than the instrumentalists.
-The oldest extent example of the instrument was found in the ancient city of Uruk in what is present day Iraq, and dates to c.2500 BCE.
+The oldest extent example of the instrument was found in the ancient city of Uruk in what is present day Iraq, and dates to c.
+2500 BCE.
 Well preserved giant lyres dating to c.
-1600 B.C.E. have been found in Anatolia.
+1600 BCE have been found in Anatolia.
 The instrument reached the height of its popularity in Ancient Egypt during the reign of Pharaoh Akhenaten (c.
-1353—1336 B.C.E.).
-A giant lyre found in the ancient city of Susa (c2500 BCE) is suspected to have been played by only a single instrumentalist, and giant lyres in Egypt dating from the Hellenistic period most likely also required only a single player.
+1353—1336 BCE).
+A giant lyre found in the ancient city of Susa (c.
+2500 BCE) is suspected to have been played by only a single instrumentalist, and giant lyres in Egypt dating from the Hellenistic period most likely also required only a single player.